jyj5558/theta/README.md

 ```

-Save the file as "GCF_002007445.1_ASM200744v2_download.sh" within the "GCF_002007445.1_ASM200744v2" directory before running script

-Once completed, check the log files to ensure that all fully downloaded (100%) and were decompressed!
+Once completed, check the log files to ensure that all fully downloaded (100%), decompressed, named correctly and are not empty

 ```
 cat log* | grep "100%"